dwatteau/scummtr/FAQ.md

 If you work from a French, German, Italian, Portuguese or Spanish variant, you will have more Western-European characters at your disposal, if this is what you need.
 People living in the Nordic countries of Europe will probably need to draw some customs characters with `scummfont`, though.

 If your language isn't built around Latin letters, this is getting harder, but not impossible.
-Some communities of SCUMM translators are known to exist for Cyrillic script languages, as well as CJK languages.
+Some communities of SCUMM translators are known to exist for Cyrillic script languages, Hebrew, as well as CJK languages.
 They may probably help you on their dedicated forums.

 > Note that, the SCUMM games mostly coming from the MS-DOS area, they have almost no support for Unicode, and thus the ScummTR tools also have this limitation, at the moment.